Arize AI vs WhyLabs

 - Custom Metrics and Alerts — Configure alerts based on custom thresholds and metrics

-- Anomaly Detection — Detects anomalies in data streams.
+- Anomaly Detection — Detects data and model anomalies automatically

 - Detailed ML and LLM model monitoring